Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 Best Argentina car rental company: DiscoverCars

 When booking your Argentina car rental online, I recommend and use DiscoverCars.
 They search international rental brands and local companies, so you get the best deal.
-They have car rental locations all over Argentina.
+They include car rental locations all over Argentina.

 1. When should you rent a car in Argentina?

-Public transport is reliable in these cities – and it may actually be cheaper to use taxis or buses rather than renting a car.
+Public transport is reliable in major cities – and it may actually be cheaper to use taxis or buses rather than renting a car.
 In Buenos Aires, Uber is cheap and there’s a good subway system.
 It’s also very walkable (check out my Buenos Aires itinerary, which uses your feet and public transport).

 Long-distance buses do traverse most of the country’s roads and are affordable, but you’re at the whim of their fixed schedules, especially if you’ve only got a short time in the country (like only 2 weeks).